-Broken links also known as Error 404 are caused by broken images, out of date post links or folders that no longer exist on the website and should be removed.
-Broken lists are also caused by moving a website from http to https.
+Broken links also known as Error 404 are caused by broken images, out of date post links or folders.
+They no longer exist on the website and should be removed.
+This is also caused by moving a website from http to https.
 You have to do a proper redirect for any image post or folder that you are removing from your website.
-By redirecting to a newer source or similar copy, will enhance the customer experience on your website.
+By redirecting to a newer content or similar copy, will enhance the customer experience on your website.

 Page Load Speeds

 Since the Google algorithm update in 2018 that favours fast loading times it is important to make sure that page load speeds are within a normal speed range.
 The average should be around 3 seconds.
 If you have pages loading at 10 seconds or more then it may be worth looking into alternate options.